-Street & social documentary photography has been one of my creative outlets for a number of years.
+Photography has been one of my creative outlets for a number of years.
 I don’t see my work as an exercise in my knowledge of, or skill in digital manipulation or retouching, beyond mirroring traditional dodging and burning.
-And I’m not interested in lazy clichés such as endless bokeh, sunsets or macro shots of flowers.
+And I’m not interested in lazy clichés; endless bokeh, sunsets and macro shots of flowers.
 I strive to create images that present a narrative; a question; an emotion.
 I shoot film as often as I can, home developing in my minimal darkroom, which gives me complete creative control over the traditional craft of creating images.

 I love the photography of the photojournalist masters.
-The Magnum photographers Cartier-Bresson and Capa, Bruce Gilden’s street flash, Koudelka’s outsiders, Don McCullin, Gordon Parks' Bronx tales, Martin Parr’s English observations, Mary Ellen Mark, Salgado and W. Eugene Smith’s window into the human condition – these amongst many others.
+The Magnum photographers, Cartier-Bresson, Capa, Bruce Gilden’s flash, Koudelka, Don McCullin, Gordon Parks, Martin Parr’s English observations, Mary Ellen Mark, Salgado and W. Eugene Smith’s window into the human condition – these amongst many others.

 You can browse my complete photographic work on flickr: